Iiiejia/HunYuanDiT-IPA/README.md

   * `--s` Specifies the number of steps in the generation.

   The prompt weighting such as `( )` and `[ ]` are working.

+### About HunYuanDiT IPA
+The reference parameter settings are: accelerate launch hunyuan_train.py --train_ip_adapter --ip_adapter_state_path "/your/save/path"......
+For using the IPA model, please refer to the method of 'hunyuan_test_ipa'.

+Please note that you should replace "/your/save/path" with your actual save path.